Widjojo Nitisastro: Retirement

 After retirement, Widjojo lived quietly in Jakarta.
-He did not publish widely during his period in government preferring to work directly with his colleagues and president Suharto.
+He did not publish widely during his period in government preferring to work directly with his colleagues and President Suharto.
 In 2010 a collection of some of his main reports and speeches during his period as an adviser was published as Pengalaman Pembangunan Indonesia (The Indonesian Development Experience).
 In the collection, he discussed a wide range of issues relating to economic policy in Indonesia during the period 1965-1997 as well as providing details of the way the government responded to several key economic crises in the 1970s.
-This book was published in an English-language version in 2011 as The Indonesian Development Experience: A Collection of Writings and Speeches.
+This book was published in English in 2011 as The Indonesian Development Experience: A Collection of Writings and Speeches.
 The English-language version was launched at the Faculty of Economics, University of Indonesia, on 23 September 2011.

 Death

 Widjojo died on 9 March 2012 in Jakarta.
 His funeral service was held the same day at the Sunda Kelapa mosque in Menteng, Jakarta.
 His role as a major policy-maker in Indonesia was recognised at an official ceremony in the Planning Bureau (Bappenas) following the service.
-In paying tribute to Widjojo's legacy, president Susilo Bambang Yudhoyono said that Widjojo had been a leading architect of 'New Order' economic policies and that many of his ideas had formed the cornerstone of economic policy in Indonesia.
-After lying in state for a few hours in Bappenas to provide an opportunity for mourners, including president Susilo Bambang Yudhoyono, to pay their respects, Widjojo was buried at Kalibata Heroes Cemetery in South Jakarta at a ceremony led by Vice President Boediono.
+In paying tribute to Widjojo's legacy, President Susilo Bambang Yudhoyono said that Widjojo had been a leading architect of 'New Order' economic policies and that many of his ideas had formed the cornerstone of economic policy in Indonesia.
+After lying in state for a few hours in Bappenas to provide an opportunity for mourners, including President Susilo Bambang Yudhoyono, to pay their respects, Widjojo was buried at Kalibata Heroes' Cemetery in South Jakarta at a ceremony led by Vice President Boediono.